 “Dancers use movement to create art.
 Musicians use sound.
 People don’t realize how important breath and movement are for musicians to communicate and convey expression to one another.
 It’s one of the reasons that such intimate collaboration between dancers and musicians is possible for this project.”

 Violinist Sally McLain received her Bachelor and Master of Music degrees with High Distinction from Indiana University, where she studied with and was assistant to James Buswell.
 Critically hailed as a “violinist with lots of style” (Washington Post), she has performed as soloist to critical acclaim in a variety of venues that include the Clarice Smith Center’s Gildenhorn Recital Hall, the Kennedy Center’s Terrace Theater, he Library of Congress, Lisner Auditorium, National Gallery of Art, and the Smithsonian American Art Museum.
 She was a member of the Theater Chamber Players, as well as the Potomac String Quartet, which recorded the complete quartets of David Diamond and Quincy Porter for Albany Records.
 She is a founding and current member of the Left Bank Quartet, which has been praised for its “brilliant focus and timbral variety” (Gramophone magazine).
 She is also an adjunct chamber music faculty member at the University of Maryland.
 She was the concertmaster of the Washington Chamber Symphony for ten seasons and is currently concertmaster for Washington Concert Opera and The Washington Ballet.
+This is Sally’s seventh season with CDP.

 Photo by Geoff Sheil